-- review its child protection and safeguarding policy to reflect more fully the current guidance issued by the Department of Education.
+- update related child protection and safeguarding policies to reflect more fully the current guidance issued by the Department of Education; and - ensure that current policies are ratified by the board of governors.

 9. Overall effectiveness

 Owing to the impact of the action short of strike being taken by the staff, the ETI is unable to assure parents/carers, the wider school community and stakeholders of the quality of education being provided for the children.
 The school is a high priority for future inspection with no further notice.